khuevu/khuevu.github.com/content/2013-02-15_firefoxOs-galaxynexus-review.md

 *From home screen, you swipe left or right to access app icons or market places*

 Apps are pre-grouped into different categories like `social`, `news`...
-As you can see, the graphic doesn't scale very well to match the screen size.
+As you can see, the graphic does not scale very well to match the screen size.

 ![News](/images/firefoxos7-0.jpg)